 Our law firm is representing individuals who sustained kidney failure or osteoporosis after utilizing Tenofovir.
 We have been handling lawsuits against drug companies since 1955.
 We are listed in Best Lawyers in America and The National Trial Lawyers Hall of Fame.

-Plaintiffs claim Gilead Sciences minimized the risk of serious side effects from Tenofovir Disoproxil Fumarate (TDF) and had available a safer drug to treat hepatitis B, known as Tenofovir Alafenamide Fumarate (TAF), but withheld it from the market for almost 10 years.
+Plaintiffs claim Gilead Sciences minimized the risks of kidney disease and bone injuries from the use of Tenofovir Disoproxil Fumarate (TDF) and had available a safer drug to treat hepatitis B, known as Tenofovir Alafenamide Fumarate (TAF), but withheld it from the market for almost 10 years.
 Gilead Sciences allegedly withheld TAF in order to maximize the patent and lifecycle of TDF.
 By doing so, plaintiffs say Gilead exposed patients unnecessarily to the risk of kidney disease and osteoporosis.

 TDF and TAF are similar drugs and are derived from the same source.
 They can have the same side effects.
 However, TAF can be taken at a much smaller dose than TDF and still provide the same therapeutic effect.
 It is thus less toxic than TDF and patients are less likely to suffer serious side effects.